top of page

 • The Elements of Style: Many American writers swear by a book by Strunk & White called The Elements of Style.
 This is a link to the original 1918 version, which many writers still admire.

-• Write&Improve: Submit your own work or practice your writing with any of the suggested tasks.
+• Write&Improve: Submit your work or practice your writing with any of the suggested tasks.
 This site, created at the University of Cambridge, will give you instant feedback you can use to improve your spelling, grammar and vocabulary.
-(We recommend that you use Chrome to access this website)

 • Academic writing exercises on paragraphing: Many writing exercises for self-directed study on academic writing.